Breast engorgement

 Engorgement can make your breasts feel very full, hard, swollen and painful.

-Your nipples can become flat and tight.
+Your nipples can become stretched or flat and tight.
 This can make it difficult for your baby to attach to the breast.

 What causes breast engorgement?